C – Language History & Basics

 Ø Below are few commands and syntax used in C programming to write a simple C program.
 Let’s see all the sections of a simple C program line by line.

-C Basic commands
+C Basic

 Explanation